Fluid Antenna-Enabled Backscatter Communication under Imperfect Channel Observations

 \section{Conclusion}

-This paper studied a pixel-based FAS architecture for AmBC receivers operating under practical EH and channel uncertainty constraints.
-By exploiting antenna position flexibility within a compact aperture, the proposed FAS-enabled reader was able to mitigate the severe impairments caused by cascaded double path loss and multiplicative fading without increasing the number of RF chains or violating the low-power nature of AmBC.
-The joint optimization of the FAS port selection and the backscatter modulation level was formulated as a mixed discrete-continuous problem under an EH safety margin.
-Due to the nonconvex structure of the problem and the presence of imperfect channel gain observations, a PSO framework was developed to efficiently identify near-optimal solutions.
-The OTA performance metric was adopted to reflect practical operation, where decisions are made based on noisy observations and performance is averaged over channel realizations.
-Simulation results showed that the proposed FAS-enabled AmBC consistently outperformed a conventional single-antenna reader across a broad range of system parameters, while maintaining robustness against observation errors and stringent energy constraints.
-The results further illustrated the inherent tradeoff between spatial diversity, energy availability, and aperture utilization, revealing that while increased spatial resolution improves performance, the achievable gains saturate for a fixed physical surface.
+This paper investigated a pixel-based FAS architecture for AmBC receivers under practical EH and channel uncertainty constraints.
+By exploiting antenna position flexibility within a compact aperture, the proposed FAS-enabled reader mitigates the severe effects of cascaded double path loss and multiplicative fading without increasing RF chains or compromising the low-power nature of AmBC.
+The joint optimization of FAS port selection and backscatter modulation was formulated as a mixed discrete–continuous problem under an EH constraint.
+To address its nonconvexity and imperfect channel observations, a PSO-based framework was developed to obtain near-optimal solutions.
+The OTA metric was adopted to capture practical operation based on noisy observations.
+Simulation results demonstrated that the proposed FAS-enabled AmBC consistently outperforms a conventional single-antenna reader across diverse settings, while remaining robust to observation errors and strict energy constraints.
+The results also highlight the tradeoff among spatial diversity, energy availability, and aperture utilization, showing that performance gains saturate for a fixed physical surface.